 Our Religious Education curriculum ensures that the children have opportunities to learn from and about religion, which will help them to understand and respect the world around them.
 At Brough School, we will fulfil the requirements of the The Agreed Syllabus for Religious Education by asking provoking questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.
-The children will have time to explore and consider different answers to these questions.
-Teaching will equip pupils with systematic knowledge and understanding of a range of religions and views, enabling them to develop their ideas, values and identities.
-Pupils will learn the skills needed to articulate clearly and coherently their personal beliefs, ideas, values and experiences while respecting the right of others to differ.
+The children will have time to explore and consider different answers to these questions without barriers.
+Teaching therefore should equip pupils with systematic knowledge and understanding of a range of religions and views, enabling them to develop their ideas, values and identities.
+Pupils should learn the skills needed to articulate clearly and coherently their personal beliefs, ideas, values and experiences while respecting the right of others to differ.

 Our Religious Education curriculum will provide the pupils with the knowledge and skills necessary to enable them to: appreciate the way that religious beliefs shape life and behaviour, develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.
 Children will have the opportunity to acquire and develop their knowledge and understanding of Christianity and some other principal religions represented in Great Britain.

 At Brough Primary School we want children to ask questions about the world and reflect on their own beliefs, values and experiences.
 The Religious Education curriculum aims to encourage discussion, enquiry, debate and independence, and to agree or disagree respectfully.